internetarchive/dweb-mirror/API.md

 #### Outline of APIs

 * Config file: Control the behavior of each of the apps in this package
-* Apps can be built on top of dweb-archivecontroller's classes:
-  ArchiveItem, ArchiveMember, ArchiveFile which are extended by this package.
+* dweb-archivecontroller - base level classes which are extended by this package:
+  ArchiveItem; ArchiveMember; ArchiveFile.
 * A set of classes that provide higher level support esp:
-  * TODO-DOC fill in here
+  CrawlManager; HashStore; MirrorFS;
+* A set of applications that use the APIs above, but which are themselves forkable: crawl.js; mirrorHttp;

 #### Expected API changes